Officium/RL-Experiments/README.md

 The codes refer to [openai/baselines](https://github.com/openai/baselines) mostly but are implemented by PyTorch.
 We also highlight the differences between implementation and paper which can be found by searching `highlight` in codes.
+Evaluated on 4 atari games, our implementation is **15%** faster than baseline with similar performance on average in single machine.

+# Dependency

+* Python: 3.5+
+* PyTorch: 1.0.1+

 # Evaluation

 With the same default parameters in [openai/baselines](https://github.com/openai/baselines/commit/7bfbcf177eca8f46c0c0bfbb378e044539f5e061), the FPS and performance with random seed 0 on four environments are illustrated as follows.

-Our implementation is 15% faster than baseline on average in single machine.
+Devices:
+* 1 NVIDIA GTX 1070
+* 8 Intel(R) Core(TM) i7-7700K CPU @ 4.20GHz

 ### Pong